ricksmith26/practiceAsyc/README.md

 ## Stage 1

 1. Write a function `blockingEcho` that takes a string.
 It then waits 3 seconds using a loop and returns the string.
 This is called blocking code as it will not let JavaScript run any other code whilst it waits.
 If you want, try calling this code 3 times in a row and see how long it takes.

 This is a painful way to code.
+Do not do this again!

 2. JavaScript uses async code to allow it to do things whilst waiting for results.
 Try doing the same function using setTimeout.
 Call it `asyncEcho`.
 This time it will need to take a string and an error-first callback as arguments.
 This is non-blocking as JS is able to deal with other things and when the timer ends, it is able to then deal with the callback.
 Again, try calling this function 3 times and see how long it takes.
 This way is a lot less CPU intensive and frees up JS to deal with other stuff while it waits.